Women in Christianity

 Women have played important roles in Christianity especially in marriage and in formal ministry positions within certain Christian denominations, and parachurch organizations.
 Although more males are born than females naturally, and in 2014, the global population included 300 million more males of reproductive age than females (mainly in the Far East) in 2016, it was estimated that 52–53 percent of the world's Christian population aged 20 years and over was female, with this figure falling to 51.6 percent in 2020.
 The Pew Research Center studied the effects of gender on religiosity throughout the world, finding that Christian women in 53 countries are generally more religious than Christian men, while Christians of both genders in African countries are equally likely to regularly attend services.

-The New Testament, which is the core of the Christian faith, begins with the Gospel of Matthew.
+The New Testament which is the core of the Christian faith, begins with the Gospel of Matthew.
 Judaism finds its strength in the study of Jewish scripture and vigorous debate as to its meaning, which was not considered blasphemy then nor down to the present day.
 Jesus is challenged by the priests with the question if a woman can divorce a man, since Moses himself mentions only a writ of divorce from a man.
 Jesus claims that men and women are equal in God's eyes because in the beginning God made humankind male and female.
 If a man can divorce, so can a woman, but it is better to remain one flesh.
 Throughout the Gospels, he defends the spirituality of women and gathers both boys and girls around him, curing the ailments of both.
 In perhaps his best known defense of a woman about to be stoned for adultery he challenges anyone without sin to cast the first stone.

 Many leadership roles in his day, such as that of priests of the Temple, were taken by men, as they were the family wage-earners.
-In later centuries, the church organised around the belief of Christ's messianic role maintained the division of labor between men and women, although in the long centuries before birth control, a woman who preferred an intellectual path could join a convent.
-King John of Magna Carta fame was educated by nuns.
+In later centuries, the church organised around the belief of Christ's messianic role maintained the division of labor between men and women, although in the long centuries before the advent of more widely accessible birth control, a woman who preferred an intellectual path could join a convent.